-- a.
-Avoid any increase in sediment and contaminants entering water bodies as a result of stormwater disposal. - Encourage stormwater treatment and disposal through low-impact or water-sensitive designs that imitate natural processes to manage and mitigate the adverse effects of stormwater discharges. - c.
-Ensure stormwater is disposed of in stormwater management areas so as to avoid inundation within the subdivision or on adjoining land. - d.
-Ensure that any necessary stormwater control and disposal systems and the upgrading of existing infrastructure are sufficient for the amount and rate of anticipated runoff. - e.
-Ensure that stormwater is disposed of in a manner which maintains or enhances the quality of surface water and groundwater. - f.
-Where feasible, utilise stormwater management areas for multiple uses and ensure they have a high quality interface with residential or commercial activities. - g.
-Ensure that stormwater is disposed of in a manner which is consistent with maintaining public health. - h.
+- e.
+Encourage stormwater treatment and disposal through low-impact or water-sensitive designs that imitate natural processes to manage and mitigate the adverse effects of stormwater discharges. - f.
+Ensure stormwater is disposed of in stormwater management areas so as to avoid inundation within the subdivision or on adjoining land. - g.
+Where feasible, utilise stormwater management areas for multiple uses and ensure they have a high quality interface with residential or commercial activities. - h.
 Incorporate and plant indigenous vegetation that is appropriate to the specific site. - i.
 Ensure that realignment of any watercourse occurs in a manner that improves stormwater drainage and enhances ecological, mahinga kai and landscape values. - j.
 Ensure that stormwater management measures do not increase the potential for bird strike to aircraft in proximity to the airport. - k.
 Encourage on-site rain-water collection for non-potable use. - 1.
 Ensure there is sufficient capacity to meet the required level of service in the infrastructure design standard or if sufficient capacity is not available, ensure that the effects of development are mitigated on-site.